-- o declared your major - o completed two courses above 103 in the language you will be studying abroad - o requested two letters of recommendation - o completed the departmental application form - o discussed your application with a faculty member in the appropriate language area - o submitted a copy of your transcript
+- o declared the minor - o completed two courses in the language you will be studying abroad - o requested two letters of recommendation - o completed the departmental application form - o discussed your application with a faculty member in the appropriate language area - o submitted a copy of your transcript o meet the GPA requirement (in courses in the target language, and overall)

-Do you?
+Do vou?

-- o meet the GPA requirement (in courses in the target language, and overall) - o meet the personal requirements (attitude, maturity, open-mindedness, etc., as mentioned in section B)
+o meet the personal requirements (attitude, maturity, open-mindedness, etc., as mentioned in section B)

 How to determine your GPA: Each full credit = 4 semester hours.
 Multiply the number of credit hours by the number of points (see below).
-For example, if you received an A in Esperanto 101, (a 1 credit course) multiply the number of semester hours (4) by the number of points earned for each class (A=4 points), thus 4 x 4 = 16 points for Esperanto 101.
+For example, if you received an A in Esperanto 101, (a 1 credit course) multiply the number of semester hours (4) by the number of points earned for each class (A=4 points), thus $4 \times 4 = 16$ points for Esperanto 101.
 Continue until you have computed the number of points earned for all your classes.
-Add the points for all your classes and divide by the total of credit hours taken (i.e., if you have taken 5 classes, divide by 20; 4 classes, divide by 16; 3 classes, divide by 12; 2 classes, divide by 8)
+Add the points for all your classes and divide by the total of credit hours taken (i.e., if you have taken 5 classes, divide by 20; 4 classes, divide by 16; 3 classes, divide by 12; 2 classes, divide by 8).